Selecting a Security, Surveillance Camera : CCTV or IP Camera

 When you want to protect your home or business, one of the best way is by using security cameras.
 You need to decide whether to go for the classic CCTV (Closed Circuit TV) based surveillance, web cameras attached to your PC, or IP cameras.

 Video security can be both a defense and a deterrent.
 As they say: Better safe than sorry!
-If you are considering installing or upgrading video surveillance for your company or your home, understanding how different video surveillance systems work is critical to your making the correct decision.
+If you are considering installing or upgrading the video surveillance system for your business or home then choosing the correct cameras will ensure your surveillance is effective.

 Originally, video surveillance was done using closed circuit television.
 This technology uses analog video cameras, coaxial cable and video tape recorders.
 The cameras transmit a signal to a specific, limited set of monitors.
 CCTV systems typically involve a fixed communications link between cameras and monitors, using wires and cables.
 This method records what is happening, but does not send you alerts.
 CCTV works like a VCR, you have to change cassettes, image quality is average, storage tapes wear out over time, and storage is bulky.
 Also, the cameras, monitors, and recorders must be physically close enough together to be connected by cables.

-A web camera is connected to the PC, most often via a USB port, and uses the PC to make video available to other viewers.
+A webcam or web camera is connected to the PC, either directly via a USB port or wirelessly.
+It can also be built into computer hardware, such as a laptop.
 Images from a web camera can be accessed over the Internet with the help of monitoring software.
 Web camera images can be uploaded to a web server, either continuously or at regular intervals.

-Webcams are being used effectively for security purposes.
-Webcams can be used to monitor and record activity in small offices, shops and homes.
-Monitoring software, such as WebCam Monitor, is needed to complete a video security system.
+Webcams can be used effectively for security purposes.
+Use a webcam to monitor and record activity in small offices, shops and homes.
+Monitoring software, such as WebCam Monitor, is needed to complete a video security system using a webcam.
 A web camera works only if it is directly attached to a PC.
 You will need a long cable if you want to monitor something that is not near the PC the web cam is attached to.
 Web cameras can only be directly read and controlled by one host computer and cannot be shared across a network.

-IP camera, is a digital video camera designed for surveillance, and which can be viewed via the Internet.
+The IP camera is a digital video camera designed for surveillance that can be viewed over a network.
 IP cameras are stand-alone devices that connect to your Ethernet or wireless network.
-You can monitor multiple cameras in different locations from a PC over the Internet.
+You can monitor multiple IP cameras in different locations from a PC using your local network or the Internet.

 Let’s look at the benefits of an IP camera over CCTV.